 Self-Provisioning occurs when the Location is not configured with a Default Internet Plan.
 The end-user who performs the first login will be redirected to the Internet Plans page, where they can view a list of available plan options.
 The end-user must then get an access code corresponding to their chosen plan, either by paying for it or physically going to the Location Manager.

-For registered end-users, access can also be manually enabled from the Admin Panel by the Organization or Location Manager.
+For registered end-users, access can also be manually enabled from the Cloud4Wi Dashboard by the Organization or Location Manager.

 By enabling this option, the Organization/Location Manager can configure the system to require a unique password for all the end-users after they log in to the Splash Page (this method is applicable to all supported sign-in methods, including social login and click-through).
 An end-user who does not enter the correct password is not able to access the service.